 Yes, we can certainly provide names of several professionals that do an excellent job evaluating students.
 Call the front desk at 281-493-1070 for information.

 Homerooms are limited to 10 students per teacher.
 Many classes have far fewer than ten, as additional teachers are incorporated into students’ schedules throughout the day.
 The overall faculty: student ratio is 1:5 for all grades.

 What about school lunch?

 Each school (Lower, Middle-Upper, and Tuttle) has their own lunchroom.
-Epicurean Delight is our school caterer.
-On Monday, Tuesday, Thursday and Friday, they provide a hot lunch or a la carte options.
-Contact them at (713) 860-0041 or epicureangroup.net.
+Charlie’s is our NEW school caterer.
+On Monday, Tuesday, Thursday, and Friday, they provide a hot lunch or a la carte options.
+To set-up an account, go to lunchdirect.com and enter the Briarwood registration code 122071.
 Students may also choose to bring their lunch.

 What about transportation?

 Briarwood students travel from all over Houston and the surrounding areas.
 There are many ways that students come to school each day.
-Briarwood parents have organized busses, van services and carpool.
+Briarwood parents have organized buses, van services, and carpool.
 Please call the front desk at 281-493-1070 for more information.

 Do students wear school uniforms?

 We are pleased to announce we have chosen Dennis School Uniforms.
 You may order new uniforms at dennisuniform.com.

 Middle and high school students dress out for P.E.
 Lower school students do not.
 All students are asked to wear non-marking tennis shoes on the gym floor.